abitofhelp/servicelib/.junie/guidelines.md

 * Do not embed examples in the documentation.
 Rather, link to them in /examples.
 * All new or existing README.md files must adhere to the COMPONENT_README_TEMPLATE.md structure.
 * Every package must have a README.md file, even if it is empty.

+The project must follow these godoc guidelines, which are based on best practices and conventions:
+1. Document Exported Identifiers:
+   Rule: Every exported identifier (functions, types, variables, constants) should have a doc comment.
+   Reason: godoc generates documentation from these comments, and well-documented exported elements are crucial for understanding and using your package.
+2. Follow the Comment Format:
+   Rule: Place doc comments directly above the declaration they describe.
+   Reason: godoc uses this proximity to associate comments with the correct elements.
+3. Start the Comment with the Identifier's Name:
+   Rule: The first sentence of a doc comment should begin with the name of the documented element.
+   Example: // Reader serves content from a ZIP archive.
+   Reason: This convention makes the documentation easily readable and allows godoc to generate a synopsis.
+4. Use Full Sentences:
+   Rule: Write doc comments using complete, grammatically correct sentences.
+   Reason: Full sentences improve readability and formatting in the generated documentation.
+5. Explain the "Why," Not Just the "What":
+   Rule: Focus on explaining the purpose, intent, and non-obvious aspects of your code.
+   Reason: Redundant comments that simply rephrase the code's action are unhelpful.
+6. Use Package-Level Documentation:
+   Rule: Include a package-level comment (usually in doc.go) that provides an overview of the package's purpose and contents.
+   Reason: This gives users a high-level understanding of what the package does.
+7. Add Examples:
+   Rule: Include runnable examples in your tests (Example... functions) to demonstrate how to use your code.
+   Reason: These examples are automatically included in the godoc output and serve as practical demonstrations.
+8. Use gofmt:
+   Rule: Always run gofmt on your code.
+   Reason: This ensures consistent formatting, which is crucial for godoc and overall code readability.
+9. Be Concise and Clear:
+   Rule: Write doc comments that are easy to understand and avoid unnecessary complexity.
+   Reason: Concise and clear documentation is more likely to be read and used.
+10. Include "BUG(who)" Comments (when appropriate):
+    Rule: For known issues, use the // BUG(who): format.
+    Reason: godoc specifically recognizes these comments and includes them in a separate "Bugs" section.
+    By adhering to these principles, you'll create clear, informative documentation that is easily discoverable and usable via godoc.